Inf2-FDS/FDS-S1-04-visualisation-exercise/README.md

 ## Important: how to run Jupyter so you can submit the exercise

-This exercise (and Coursework 1) require you to submit a PDF generated in a particular way, which uses LaTeX behind the scenes.
+This exercise (and Coursework 1) require you to submit a PDF to Gradescope.
+The PDF needs to be generated in a particular way, which uses LaTeX behind the scenes.

 The recommended way of generating this format is to use Notable with the **Jupyter Classic (Legacy)** notebook server.